Fulvio Ballabio

-Fulvio Ballabio (born 8 October 1954) is a race car driver born in Milan, Italy.
-He raced in Formula Two in 1983, in Formula 3000 in 1986 and 6 starts in CART from 1987 to 1989 for Dick Simon Racing and Dale Coyne Racing.
-More recently he drove in two races of the 2004 Formula X Sport Series.
+Fulvio Maria Ballabio (born 8 October 1954) is a race car driver born in Milan, Italy.
+He raced in Formula Two in 1983, in Formula 3000 in 1986 and six starts in CART from 1987 to 1989 for Dick Simon Racing and Dale Coyne Racing.
+More recently, he drove in two races of the 2004 Formula X Sport Series.

-In 1983 he started the Monte Carlo Automobile car manufacturer.
+In 1983, Ballabio started the Monte Carlo Automobile car manufacturer.

-In 1989, he designed the Monte Carlo GTB (MCA Centenaire), a sports car, built of carbon fiber, the idea came from Lamborghini Countach Evoluzione (first car in the world made in carbon fiber completed in 1986).
+In 1989, Ballabio designed the Monte Carlo GTB (MCA Centenaire), a sports car, built of carbon fibre.
+The idea came from Lamborghini Countach Evoluzione (the first car in the world made in carbon fibre, completed in 1986).
 The engine, a V12 Biturbo with 720 horsepower, was modified by Carlo Chiti, who used to work for Alfa Romeo.
 The company, "Monte Carlo Automobile" was based in Fontvieille, Monaco.
-Originally the project was to make 100 supercars, but the project failed with only 5 cars made in the initial period, including the spider car named "Beau Rivage".
+Originally, the project was to make 100 supercars, but the project failed with only 5 cars made in the initial period, including the spider car named "Beau Rivage".

-In 2005 he started as Montecarlo Automobile the collaboration with FIA/ACI/CSAI in the challenge of car powered by green energy from the street legal ALA 50 presented in 2008 powered by Methane and LPG and the Quadrifuel "Carlo Chiti" powered by Methane, Ethanol fuel, LPG and gasoline with which got the podium in the Methane class of FIA Alternative Energies Cup to the Montecarlo/BRC W 12 powered by LPG.
+In 2005, Ballabio started as Montecarlo Automobile the collaboration with FIA/ACI/CSAI in the challenge of car powered by green energy from the street legal ALA 50 presented in 2008 powered by Methane and LPG and the Quadrifuel "Carlo Chiti" powered by Methane, Ethanol fuel, LPG and gasoline with which got the podium in the Methane class of FIA Alternative Energies Cup to the Montecarlo/BRC W 12 powered by LPG.

-25 March 2012, Montecarlo/BRC competed in the 4 hours of international endurance race of Monza getting the eighth position among other car powered by gasoline like Ferrari 458, Lamborghini, Porsche, Chevrolet Corvette.
+On 25 March 2012, Montecarlo/BRC competed in the 4 hours of international endurance race of Monza, getting the eighth position among other cars powered by gasoline like Ferrari 458, Lamborghini, Porsche, Chevrolet Corvette.